CleverInsight/sparx-core/README.md

 # ⚡️Sparx-Core
-Sparx Core is the new API server code which has been build for faster microservices on top of python tornado asych.
+Sparx Core is the new python API server core which has been build for faster microservices on top of python tornado asych.

 ## Features
 - Non-Blocking network I/O